Central Illinois' On-Line Broadcast Museum

 Four signals to cover mid-Illinois!
 WICS, Channel 20, Springfield; WICD, Channel 24, Danville; WCHU, Channel 33, Champaign and W-75-AD in Mattoon.
 By Summer of 1967 better coverage would be achieved with only two signals.

-Milton Friedland, Vice President and General Manager of the Plains Television Stations announcing in a TV Guide ad, that construction was once again underway on the new Channel 15 broadcast tower after an ice storm took the first one down early in 1967.
+Milton Friedland, Vice President and General Manager of the Plains Television Stations, announced in a TV Guide ad that construction was once again underway on the new Channel 15 broadcast tower after an ice storm took the first one down early in 1967.
+See more on the catastrophic loss of the new WICD broadcast tower in the next segment.

 (from TV Guide® and the Doug Quick Collection)